charper3602/Neuromorphic_camera_in_vessel/README.md

 Disregard any files that do not open or are 2 bytes GitHub is glitching some of the files.

 404 Demo Videos:
+For operation of the code, choose a sampling rate (33ms default unless you change the dv_streaming.py file sampling rate), the sample area (default 40 for the correct focal length lens), and initialization frames (default 100 for smooth graphs).
 1 LED Outside View:
 https://vimeo.com/1078174891?share=copy#t=0